danielbmarshall/mediabox/README.md

 `$ sudo reboot`

 If using Lubuntu 16.04 LTS, you can map network NFS shares to a NAS by doing the following on the Host:

-`$ sudo apt-get install nfs-kernel-server` -- Enables ability to share NFS directories on host.
+`$ sudo apt-get install nfs-kernel-server`
+-- Enables ability to share NFS directories on host.

-`$ sudo apt-get install nfs-common` -- Provides NFS client functionality
+`$ sudo apt-get install nfs-common`
+-- Provides NFS client functionality

 Add the following line to your /etc/fstab

-"My NAS IP":/"path to movies" /home/plex/mediabox/content/movies/ nfs rsize=8192,wsize=8192,timeo=14,intr
+`"My NAS IP":/"path to movies" /home/plex/mediabox/content/movies/ nfs rsize=8192,wsize=8192,timeo=14,intr`

 `$ sudo mount -a` -- Mounts the share from fstab.
-Be sure your shared NFS folder has the correct permissions for guests, if not securing with password.
+If not securing with password, be sure your shared NFS folder has the correct permissions for guests.

 ---